semimod/openvaf-website/content/docs/getting-started/installation.md

   git checkout pre-master
   sudo ./compile_linux.sh
   ```
-  Note that Ngspice has some requirements that must be installed on the system.
+  Note that Ngspice has some dependencies that must be installed on the system.
   Consult the Ngspice documentation for details.

-  For windows a precompiled version of the pre-master branch is [available on the Ngspice website](https://ngspice.sourceforge.io/download.html#nightly).
+  For Windows a precompiled version of the pre-master branch is [available on the Ngspice website](https://ngspice.sourceforge.io/download.html#nightly).
   </i>
   </div>
 </div>